 October 29, 2017

 —From the diary of Holly Dent.
-Sophomore at Atherton High and evil psychopath.
+Atherton senior, captain of the cheer squad, and evil psychopath.

-—From the Ballad of Kor’Thank as recounted by Krul’Dar, in the fifth age of Iluvia.
+—From the Legend of Kor’Thank, recounted by Krul’Dar the Chronicler, in the fifth age of Iluvia.

 I just wanna fuck something.